idibidiart/react-native-responsive-grid/DesignPrinciples.md

 Having said that, there is an escape hatch in that we can still specify a numerical `flex` constraint in styles of Row and Column and even use bare Views mixed in with Row and Column components.

-In some peculiar cases, as when having a points-sized view followed by a view that needs to take the remaining space, you'll need to use a Col (for vertical layout) and Row (for horizontal layout) with style={{flex: 1}} but such miing of absolute and Flexbox sizing is not fully responsive.
+In some peculiar cases, as when having a points-sized view followed by a view that needs to take the remaining space, you'll need to use a Column (to wrap vertical layout) and Row (to wrap horizontal layout) with style={{flex: 1}} but such mixing of absolute and Flexbox sizing is not fully responsive.

 ### _Works in Both Directions_